smallriver0316/algorithm-collections/Graph/README.md

 It outputs start and end timestamps against each vertex of a given graph when depth first search.

+In depth first search, connected vertices are visited preferentially from one to the next.
+After all connected are visited, shift the next unvisited vertices.

 The graph is an oriented graph.
 Vertices of the given graph have numbers which start from 1 to n and they are sequential.